Humazz/NEC-Crack/README.md

 # NEC-Crack
-$20 Flipping mod Not Enough Coins premium cracked NotEnoughCoins Premium
+$20 Minecraft Flipping mod Not Enough Coins premium cracked NotEnoughCoins Premium
 All the features of NotEnoughCoins Standard and...
 Full AFK